albertostress/kwame_CRM/deployment-guide.md

 ### Step 2: Configure Dokploy

 1. **Log into Dokploy Dashboard**
-   - Access your Dokploy instance at `https://your-dokploy-domain.com`
+   - Access your Dokploy instance

 2. **Create New Application**
    - Click "New Application"